openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 assigned to one of the auto cohort groups when she visits any of the course discussion topics.

-For a report that includes the cohort group assignment for every enrolled student, review the student profile information for your course.
-See :ref:`View and download student data`.

 .. _Implementing the Manual Assignment Strategy: